GENI-NSF/geni-ar/INSTALL-shibboleth.md

 to upgrade to a newer version in the future.
 These instructions assume you are using the RPM.

-Once downloaded, the JDK RPM can be installed as follows:
+Once downloaded, the JDK RPM can be installed as follows (replace RPM file name as appropriate):

 ```bash
 sudo yum localinstall jdk-8u74-linux-x64.rpm